All Episodes

 There's something about the experience, but I'm a little weird about what goes in his body, so I bring with me.

-I got to go to a ranger game, which I wish I got more time to go to.
+I got to go to a Ranger game, which I wish I got more time to go to.

-I was like, you know, I grew up playing hockey.
+You know, I grew up playing hockey.

 Oh, back in the Flyers.

-Ethan's a huge all the games.
+Ethan's a huge game.

 Everyone that works for me goes on these incredible vacations.